ifydevops23/LAMP-stack/MEAN Stack/README.md

 # MEAN STACK DEPLOYMENT TO UBUNTU IN AWS

 **MEAN Stack** is a combination of the following components:
-MongoDB (Document database) – Stores and allows retrieval of data.
+* MongoDB (Document database) – Stores and allows retrieval of data.
-Express (Back-end application framework) – Makes requests to Database for Reads and Writes.
+* Express (Back-end application framework) – Makes requests to Database for Reads and Writes.
-Angular (Front-end application framework) – Handles Client and Server Requests Node.js (JavaScript runtime environment) – Accepts requests and displays results to end user
+* Angular (Front-end application framework) – Handles Client and Server Requests
+* Node.js (JavaScript runtime environment) – Accepts requests and displays results to end user

 ## Step 0 – Preparing prerequisites
 - A virtual server with Ubuntu Server OS.
 - SSH Client.
 - Knowledge of Security Groups.

-Task
 In this project, I implemented a simple Book Register web form using MEAN stack.

 ## Step 1: Install NodeJs